c3p0-ibavanzada/fp-course/en/Fundamentals.md

 Code the function `mult2` and see the result by yourself.

-- The use of the let to bind functions and values equally
-- functions and values begin with lowercase
-- functions and inmutability
--
+Some final remarks for now on functions.
+First, note that the language use the same keyword `let` to bind simple values and functions to a name or identifier.
+This emphasizes the fact that in F# functions are 'just' values, and can be treated in the same way as, say, a simpler binding of an expression to an identifier.
+Second, the properties of functions that were discussed above match perfectly inmutability.
+In fact, functions receive inmutable inputs and return an inmutable value.

 ### On Lists